IT3049C/chatting-application-Ashton525/README.md

 <!-- Write your self-reflection under this line -->

 ### How long it took me to finish this?
 This was faster than rock paper scissors.
 I was able to use the functions a bit easier.
 The netcode looks pretty foreign but I just have to get used to it.
-Overall, it took me about 3 hours
+Overall, it took me about 3 hours.

 ## Discussion Questions: